ctu-vras/visuo-haptic-shape-completion/README.md

 Tips and Tricks
 - You can work entirely in the container over VNC---it contains a desktop environment with an internet browser, file manager etc. However, we usually use the container just as a screen and do everything in terminals on the host computer
   - you can open another terminal in the container with `docker exex -it <container_name>`
-- Unfortunately, you can not copy-past from the host computer to the container.
+- Unfortunately, you can not copy-paste from the host computer to the container.
 - If you have only one screen and do not want to work inside the container, you can open it on a mobile phone just by connecting to the VNC in your phone's internet browser
 - You can delete the container with `docker container rm <container_name>`
   - or delete all Docker resources with `docker system prune -a`